ragil-007/ragil-007/README.md

 ## 💡 About Me

-Full-Stack Developer with hands-on experience building scalable, production-ready applications — from **Spring Boot microservices and REST APIs** on the backend to **React, Next.js, and Vue.js** interfaces on the frontend.
+Full-Stack Developer with hands-on experience building scalable, production-ready applications — from Spring Boot microservices and REST APIs on the backend to React, Next.js, and Vue.js interfaces on the frontend.

 Shipped real-time AI-powered applications, RESTful services with JWT authentication, and database-optimized systems with measurable performance improvements.

-Strong foundation in **Object-Oriented Programming, Data Structures, multithreading, and relational database design**, with recent experience integrating **LLM APIs (Groq / Whisper)** into production web apps.
+Strong foundation in Object-Oriented Programming, Data Structures, multithreading, and relational database design, with recent experience integrating LLM APIs (Groq / Whisper) into production web apps.

 ---